dbeaver/cloudbeaver/README.md

 <img src="https://github.com/dbeaver/cloudbeaver/wiki/images/cloudbeaver-logo.png" align="right" width="250"/>

-# Cloudbeaver
+# Cloudbeaver Community
-Cloud Database Manager.
+Cloud Database Manager - Community Edition.
 Cloudbeaver is a web server which provides rich web interface.
 Server itself is a Java application, web part is written on TypeScript and React.
+It is free to use and open-source (licensed under Apache 2 license).
 See out [WIKI](https://github.com/dbeaver/cloudbeaver/wiki) for more details.

 ## Build cloudbeaver